+So they will perform targeted surveillance without notifying you when the government comes knocking (that's the great Swiss Privacy Law in action).
 The search engine also has this "family-friendly" shtick, which means you might get a message such as:

 Dear user, the entered word is not allowed for under 18 year olds, since we have decided on the protection of minors, the word "insert search term" is excluded from the search.
 Thank you very much for your understanding!

 This is activated by many porn-related queries and some violence-related ones but you can still find really graphic stuff like people's limbs being cut off pretty easily.
 And thankfully, information alone does not seem to be censored.